Ebaisa/rescue-guide-mobile-app/README.md

 A new Flutter project.
-A Mobile app to enhance emergency response throug real time assistance
+A Mobile app to enhance emergency response through real time assistance